tagoso/dataviz-tago-so/src/uniswap.md

 | `token0/token1`                | Swap rate at that tick                                                |
 | `LOG10`                        | logarithmic view of the relative proportion between token0 and token1 |

-If you modify the price range on [Uniswap v3 (LP)](https://docs.google.com/spreadsheets/d/116VCvBF8l8nwWGqig2omDmrJLUXsb8s72oPGVkAk-Hc/edit?gid=949789682#gid=949789682), you'll know the importance of price range by looking at each row on this sheet.
+If you modify the price range on [Uniswap v3 (Single LP, Static Position)](https://docs.google.com/spreadsheets/d/116VCvBF8l8nwWGqig2omDmrJLUXsb8s72oPGVkAk-Hc/edit?gid=949789682#gid=949789682), you'll know the importance of price range by looking at each row on this sheet.
 If no ranges, you'll end up seeing something like this.
 You add almost zero liquidity for the most ticks/prices.

 ![If no ranges, you'll end up seeing something like this.
 You add almost zero liquidity for the most ticks/prices](./images/CleanShot%202568-08-07%20at%2015.19.12@2x.png)